robfatland/curriculum/index.md

 ### Azure

 This section is about granting measured access to a number of students.
-The subsequent project work often uses the Visual Studio Code (VSCode) integrated development environment.
-There are actually two versions of this on a PC: One that runs under Windows and one that runs under the Windows Subsystem for Linux (WSL).
-VSCode running under Windows is the most direct path to the project work on a PC; but the install is a bit involved.
-It is simpler on a Mac or Linux machine.

-That said: For the Azure preparation steps described here we use Terraform.
+For the Azure preparation steps described here we use Terraform.
 The necessary commands are issued on a PC from the Windows Subsystem for Linux (WSL) shell.

 * Start a WSL shell...
 * Create a directory: `mkdir terraform-azure`
-* Install `main.tf` and edit it to correspond to the student access list
+* Install `main.tf` in this directory (see below for template) and edit it to correspond to the student list
-* From that directory execute the command sequence below
+* From this same directory execute the command sequence below
     * `az login` and `az account set` aligns the terraform process with the correct location on the Azure cloud
-* the `terraform` commands use Terraform syntax to build the Azure Resource Groups for each student
+    * the `terraform` commands use Terraform syntax to build the Azure Resource Groups for each student and pre-populate them

 Here is the command sequence:

 ```
 az login